 The Forestry education in the University of Sri Jayawardenapura has a history of more than 30 years.
 Department of Forestry and Environmental Science is the only one of its kind in Sri Lanka which offers both undergraduate and postgraduate courses in Environmental Management and Forestry.
-Especially through its postgraduate program, the department has been able to reach wide horizons in training professional in both government and non-government sectors who are capable of contributing effectively to the country's development process.
-About 950 professionals have been trained up to 2020, many of whom are employed in forestry and environmental sectors.
+Especially through its postgraduate program, the department has been able to reach wide horizons in training professional in both government and non-government sectors who are capable of contributing effectively to the country's developmental process.
+About 1000 professionals have been trained up to 2023, many of whom are employed in forestry and environmental sectors.